alban-gerome/adobe-analytics/README.md

 * Script Img Query - query string of the URL of the marketing pixel in the satellite file
 * Script Img Hash - hash of the URL of the marketing pixel in the satellite file

-One thing to note is that this script does need jQuery.
-Also you may run into cross-domain errors and get no information about the contents of the satellite file such as the HTTP status code.
+~~One thing to note is that this script does need jQuery.~~ Also you may run into cross-domain errors and get no information about the contents of the satellite file such as the HTTP status code.
 These are not show-stoppers, use these:

-* add jQuery on any page on your local machine: http://www.learningjquery.com/2009/04/better-stronger-safer-jquerify-bookmarklet
+* ~~add jQuery on any page on your local machine: http://www.learningjquery.com/2009/04/better-stronger-safer-jquerify-bookmarklet~~
 * temporarily disable cross-domain errors on your local machine: https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en (Chrome only)

 [Back to the table of contents](#Table-of-contents)

 Alban Gérôme
-18 Apr 2017
+23 Dec 2017

 Follow me on Twitter: <a href="https://twitter.com/albangerome?lang=en-gb" title="Follow Alban Gérôme on  Twitter">@albangerome</a>